poonchuanan/tp/docs/DeveloperGuide.md

 *Figure 2.
 Diagram for logic component*

+ \* This means that there are multiple PrepareCommand children classes inherited by the PrepareCommand class.

 The main bulk of data processing takes place in the logic component.
-In this component, the data from the user input is checked for its validity and parsed down futher by the PrepareCommand class to its respective command blocks.
+In this component, the data from the user input is checked for its validity and parsed down further to the PrepareCommand class to its respective command classes.
 These command classes are derived from the Command class.
 Each different command block deals with the proposed functionality which can be associated with `Ui`,`storage` or `model` components.